arbor-sim/arbor/doc/python/morphology.rst

         ``join_at`` is inverse to ``split_at`` for a proper choice of ``id``.
         The join point ``id`` must be in ``L``.

+    .. method:: tag_roots(tag)

+        Get IDs of roots of region with a particular ``tag`` in the segment tree, i.e. segments whose parent is either :data:`mnpos` or a segment with a different tag.

     .. method:: apply_isometry(iso)

         Apply an :type:`isometry` to the segment tree, returns the transformed tree as a copy.